reahl/reahl/reahl-doc/doc/devmanual/testing.rst

    Using Selenium's WebDriver module with Chromium takes a bit more effort at the time of this writing.
-Since Chromium is the browser used by the Reahl :class:`~reahl.tofu.Fixture`\ s, this may trip you up when running the test above.
+Since Chromium is the browser used by the Reahl |Fixture|\s, this may trip you up when running the test above.

    In order to make it work, you will have to also install